If your account has already been mostly set up by us, skim this article, then go to the list of what a company account

 Examples of why would you change module availability within groups

 - Your drivers are doing Fleet Driver Skills.
 Some drivers drive utes, some drive trucks.
 Create a group for ute drivers and a group for truck drivers.
 Hide the truck modules in the ute driver group

 - Your drivers are doing Fleet Driver Skills, but you don't want to give them a lot of modules all in one go.
 Use module sequencing to reveal modules gradually.

 - You have two forklift packhouses and your operators are using the Forklift Operator's Certificate: one packhouse only uses forks and pallets while the other uses a number of attachments.
 Hide the attachments module from the packhouse that only uses forks and pallets

 - You have 20 heavy vehicle drivers and you want them to do the pre-trip inspection course.
 None carry dangerous goods or drive a tipper truck as it's just chilled freight.
 Hide the DG and tipper modules.

 - You want your drivers to learn about driving in difficult conditions, but they only drive between Whangarei and Hamilton.
-Hide the two snow modules.
+Hide the snow and ice modules (see below).

 Click here for some sample module sets for the Fleet Driver Plan

 You can choose one or more groups, then either turn off individual modules or turn off whole sections.
 Users that belong to these groups will only see the modules you allow them to see when they log in.
 We recommend you turn off the standard car, motorbike, heavy vehicle and tourist sections as these are designed for learner drivers or tourists.
 This way, all your drivers will get to the training via the courses menu option or via Your skills.